ccnmtl/django-smoketest/README.md

 quickly detect major systemic problems.
 Eg, after you run a deploy, you want to quickly check that everything is running properly so you can roll back quickly instead if there are problems.
-Too often, this just means visiting the site and clicking around through a few links (at best).
+Too often, this just means visiting the site and manually clicking around through a few links (at best).

 You probably already have unit tests verifying the correctness of low level parts of your code, and integration and acceptance tests running